 Today I’m back with the fabulous group of bloggers from the Styled + Set: Entertaining series, and this week is all about Easter entertaining.

 This year my Easter tablescape is truly all about the blooming glory of spring!
 I was inspired to create a garden setting, with white hydrangeas and pink tulips as the centerpiece.
 I combined that with lots of texture, greens, and more flowers, and my garden party table was born…

 A simple Easter tablescape with lots of blooms and garden elements brought in.

 Willow chargers (similar here) form the base for a white dinner plate and a white embossed bunny plate.

 The centerpieces are made up of my favorite white hydrangeas combined with pink tulips and eucalyptus, arranged in two low cachepots.
-One is new from Target while the other is antique ironstone.
+One is new while the other is antique ironstone.

 Pink hydrangeas in a French vintage zinc bucket and two kalanchoe plants brought in from outdoors help to create that garden feeling.
 I also added a zinc bird finial that I usually have outside, a French enamelware pitcher, and two green vine baskets from Pottery Barn.

 I’ve had these little nests a long time; I tend to collect a few new ones each year (similar here).
 I also find them frequently at World Market, TJ Maxx or Home Goods.

 When I was first planning this table, I was just going to use pink tulips in a tall vase.
 Casual and easy – the way I normally do flowers!
 However, once I changed to the cachepots I knew I needed to do the flowers shorter, so I bought some flower foam and gave it my best shot!